 MLB looks likely to hold at least some version of its season this year, with tentative plans to start playing in July in front of empty stadiums.
 But that model may not be profitable in Mexico due to a lack of lucrative TV deals.
-Mexico’s biggest league, the LMB, takes around 70% of revenues from ticket sales compared to under 40% for MLB.
+Mexico’s biggest league, the LMB, takes around 70% of revenues from ticket sales compared to around 40% for MLB.

 Damage to the sport has already been widespread.
 The U.S. makers of Louisville Slugger, the world’s largest bat brand, shut down their factory and furloughed 90% of workers in April, before resuming production this month.
 Other baseball companies, including Mexicali-based Victory Bats, temporarily stopped new production.
 In a recent survey, more than 75% of Mexican small business owners said their businesses wouldn’t last if the crisis continued another two months.

 “If there’s no baseball this year, then we’d really be in a jam,” Villareal said.
 “We’re in survival mode as it is.”

 A lost season would also be hard for LMB to absorb, even as López Obrador’s arrival has coincided with a string of good news for the league.
 To begin the 2019 season, a new stadium in Mexico City helped push league-wide attendance up 20% from the previous year.
 Around the same time, MLB agreed to again allow its teams to sign players directly from the Mexican league, after canceling a similar arrangement in 2018 over corruption concerns.